Recent from talks

 Captain Barclay and his men await a signal to invade the island.
 When a stash of explosives is detonated, they storm the isle.
 MacAllister is killed by Barclay, who is savoring his revenge when Christine gains some of her own, mortally wounding Barclay.
 She remains unaware that she has just killed her own father, and with his dying words, Barclay implores Dick to keep it a secret.

-The film was based on a 1926 novel by Ellery Clark, Carib Gold.
+The script is based on a 1926 novel by Ellery Clark titled Carib Gold.

-In January 1951 the film rights were bought by Pine Thomas Productions, who had a deal to make films for Paramount.
+In January 1951, the film rights were bought by Pine-Thomas Productions, which had a deal to produce films for Paramount.
 Mark Stevens was to star and Edward Ludwig to direct.
-However, by March, Stevens was out and the film was to star John Payne, who had made a number of movies for Pine Thomas.
-Curtis Kenyon and Morton Grant were to write the script.
+However, by March, Stevens had withdrawn and the film was to star John Payne, who had appeared in several films for Pine-Thomas.
+Curtis Kenyon and Morton Grant were hired to write the script.